evenstensberg/webpack-governance/GOVERNANCE.md

 ### Users

 The users of webpack is the ones using it from npm, shares resources to webpack and advocates for the tool.
-These users could become more involved in the project over time, becoming maintainer(-s) of the project.
+These users could become more involved in the project over time, becoming maintainer(-s) of the project in roles such as Reviewer or Contributor.

 ### Maintainers